How J'Anna lost 88 pounds* despite a difficult break up

 I remember having a weight problem since I was in middle school.
 I still recall the comments of other kids in my school around that time, and that type of trauma stuck with me.
 Over the years, I tried to lose weight on my own, but nothing stuck.
-I remember my mom’s friend suggesting joining WW.
-I went to a WW Workshop and I realized how warm and welcoming the other members were.
+I remember my mom’s friend suggesting joining WeightWatchers.
+I went to a WeightWatchers Workshop and I realized how warm and welcoming the other members were.

 J’Anna never gives up

 That first time joining didn’t stick for me.
 But a few years later, when I thought about getting healthy, WeightWatchers came to mind.
 I went back to my Workshop, sat in the last row and took in all of the advice and tips from the WW Coach and the members.
 I was no longer enjoying the things I used to do.
 I stopped going out with friends, I stopped going to the state fair.
 I wanted to live, so I stuck with WW.

 About six months into my journey, my boyfriend, the father of my daughter, and I broke up.
 It was around November 2016.
 I had a few weeks of crying and eating my feelings, and then I had this moment of realization: “Why am I sitting around being sad?”
 I was ready to find my happiness again.